+ The Pro Football Hall of Fame Festival and My Epic Showdown with a Parade Balloon

-With these Crunchy Granola Bites, you can mix and match any flavor of granola you like, along with add-ins like different dried fruits, or even a few mini chocolate chips for a little decadence.
+With these crunchy Granola Energy Balls, you can mix and match any flavor of granola you like, along with add-ins like different dried fruits, or even a few mini chocolate chips for a little decadence.
 You pretty much can’t go wrong.

 Even after they’ve been frozen, they still have a wonderfully satisfying crunch from the granola.
 Chewy, crunchy, hearty and just a tiny bit sweet.
 Totally perfect.

-And as I sat in the big field at the end of the Hall of Fame Parade route, guzzling water and watching as Popeye was deflated and put away, I couldn’t help thinking that those tiny, unassuming little Snack Bites had saved the day again.
+And as I sat in the big field at the end of the Hall of Fame Parade route, guzzling water and watching as Popeye was deflated and put away, I couldn’t help thinking that those tiny, unassuming little snack-sized bites had saved the day again.

 Mwah-ha-ha-ha, Popeye!
 I prevailed!
-My Snack Bites and I were victorious!
+My Granola Energy Balls and I were victorious!